 Balancing treatment efficacy and quality of life

-No treatment is without some side effects, and endocrine therapy is no exception.
+No treatment is without some side effects, and endocrine therapy treatment is no exception.
 However, the development of risk-customized exposure to therapy has the potential to greatly improve both patient quality of life and patient adherence to the therapy duration as prescribed.
 The landscape of endocrine therapy for hormone receptor-positive early-stage breast cancer has shifted dramatically in recent years.
 With a focus on personalized treatment plans, new advancements are providing more effective and targeted options for patients.
 The future of endocrine therapy promises even greater improvements in patient outcomes and quality of life, as research continues to explore and refine these innovative approaches.

 Have questions about your treatment plan?
 Use the Ask Outcomes4Me feature in our app and our team of oncology nurses will answer.